-- Encrypted fields can't be used with the following SOQL and SOSL clauses and functions: - Aggregate functions such as MAX(), MIN(), and COUNT_DISTINCT() - WHERE clause - GROUP BY clause - ORDER BY clause - Tip: Consider whether you can replace a WHERE clause in a SOQL query with a FIND query in SOSL. - When you query encrypted data, invalid strings return an INVALID FIELD error instead of the expected MALFORMED QUERY.
+- WHERE clause

+- GROUP BY clause

+- ORDER BY clause

+- 1 Tip: Consider whether you can replace a WHERE clause in a SOQL query with a FIND query in SOSL.

+- When you query encrypted data, invalid strings return an INVALID FIELD error instead of the expected MALFORMED QUERY.